-Cost of debt is easy to calculate as compared to the cost of equity.
+The cost of debt is easy to calculate compared to equity.
 The rate implied to determine the cost of debt is the current market rate that the company pays on its current debt.

-For the sake of simplicity in the context of the discussion, I have taken the WACC figures directly as 9%.
+For simplicity in the context of the discussion, I have taken the WACC figures directly as 9%.

-IMPORTANT – You can refer to my detailed Weighted average cost of capital guide wherein I have discussed how to calculate this professionally with multiple examples including that of Starbucks WACC.
+IMPORTANT – You can refer to our detailed + [Cost of Debt * % of Debt * (1-Tax Rate)]” url=”https://www.wallstreetmojo.com/weighted-average-cost-capital-wacc/”]WACC guide”WACC”The, wherein we have discussed how to calculate this professionally with multiple examples, including that of Starbucks WACC.

-We have already calculated the critical components of DCF analysis, except terminal value.
-Therefore, we will now calculate the terminal value followed by calculation of the discounted cash flow analysis.
+We have already calculated the critical components of DCF analysis, except the terminal value.
+Therefore, we will now calculate the terminal value, followed by the discounted cash flow analysis calculation.
 There are several ways to calculate the terminal value of cash flows.

-Projected cash flows of the firm are divided into two parts –
+The projected cash flows of the firm are divided into two parts: –

 - Period after the explicit period (post 2022E)

-Present Value of Explicit Forecast Period (year 2022)
+Present Value of Explicit Forecast Period (the year 2022)

-Calculate the Present Value of the Explicit Cash Flows using WACC derived above
+Calculate the Present Value of the Explicit Cash Flows using the WACC derived above.

 Present Value of Terminal Value (beyond 2022)

-The sixth step in Discounted Cash Flow Analysis is to make adjustments to your enterprise valuation.
+The sixth step in discounted cash flow analysis is to adjust your enterprise valuation.